-The Academy is currently responsible for five long-term scientific projects in the framework of the Academies Programme:
+The Academy is currently responsible for six long-term scientific projects in the framework of the Academies Programme:

 - The Long-term Project INEL studies the indigenous languages of northern Eurasia, through digital empirical data collections (corpora).
 By this scholars secure knowledge of languages threatened with extinction.

 - The Long-term Project Formulae – Litterae – Chartae researches and edits early medieval formulae, used as models for legal charters and letters, which document the range of learned writing in western Europe in the early Middle Ages.

 - The Long-term Project Beta masaheft.
 The Writing Culture of Christian Ethopia and Eritrea is a systematic multimedia presentation of knowledge of this manuscript culture.

 - The Long-term Project Etymologika is dedicated to Greek-Byzantine etymological dictionaries, among the most important lexicographic achievements of ancient and medieval intellectual history in Europe.